Along rivers and lakes, it's fun to hang out with Jack Frost.

 On the Black River in the U.P., Potawatomi Falls is sheathed in ice.

 From Bessemer, eight waterfalls tumble down the Black River as it heads toward Lake Superior.
-They're all along County Road 513.
+They're along the North Country National Scenic Trail and off County Road 513.

 For more, see Waterfalls by snowshoe.